 3. Olestra is a synthetic fat used to make non-fat potato chips and other snacks.
 You’d think, with all the bad rap fat has garnered, a non-fat fat would be great.
 But Olestra has been shown to bind with fat-soluble vitamins A, E, D and K and carotenoids – our invaluable antioxidant nutrients – and to eliminate them from the system.
 Never mind the fact that Olestra causes stomach upset and other digestive problems, its consumption encourages people to skip over fruits and vegetables for snacks that appear to offer no threat.

-4. Nitrates, found at high levels in cured meats such as bacon and hot dogs, preserve colour and prevent microbes from taking up residence.
+4. Nitrates, found at high levels in cured meats such as bacon and hot dogs, preserve color and prevent microbes from taking up residence.
 But they’re bad – really bad.
 The nitrate itself is harmless, but it can convert to nitrite in your body, which in turn can form nitrosamines, powerful cancer-causing chemicals.
 Whenever possible, look for nitrate-free organic meats.
 If you must eat foods containing nitrates, take extra vitamin C, as it is known to prevent the conversion to nitrosamines in your stomach.
 Lastly, don’t barbecue your meat!
 It causes ‘HCA’s’ – toxic substances that bond to DNA and are cancer-causing molecules – to build up and puts you at a heightened risk for cancer.